jacksho-vfx/onepiece/docs/perona_dashboard.md

 - `--gpu-hourly-rate` &mdash; required, cost of GPU usage per hour.
 - `--storage-gb`, `--storage-rate-per-gb`, `--data-egress-gb`, `--egress-rate-per-gb`, `--misc-costs` &mdash; optional inputs for ancillary spend.
 - `--format table|json` &mdash; toggles between the tabular and JSON renderings of the breakdown.
+- `--currency GBP|USD` &mdash; controls which currency the CLI and API use for monetary outputs.
 - `--settings-path PATH` &mdash; optional, seeds the engine with a custom settings file before calculating costs.

 ### Launch the web dashboard